flavors-js/flavors/README.md

 Function that applies transformation to each configuration in extension hierarchy.<br>
 It accepts configuration object as first argument and object with the additional information as second (see `load` configuration property [documentation](#load-configuration-property)).

+##### `merge` option

+Function that merges configurations in extension hierarchy.
+It accepts previous configuration object as first argument, current configuration object as second and object with the additional information as third (see `load` configuration property [documentation](#load-configuration-property)).
+By default it overrides values of previous configuration with value of the current.

 ##### `workingDir` option